-Skip this section unless you are familiar with logits and logistic regression (Chapter 16).
+(Skip this section unless you are familiar with logits and logistic regression Chapter 16.)
 Although scatterplots of a dichotomous outcome are uninformative, smoothed lines can be computed on the logit scale.
-This is done by computing the smoothed value (probability) for all of the data points in the neighbourhood and then converting this value to the logit scale.
-Fig. 15.6 shows a lowess smoothed curve for the relationship between gestation length and the log odds of a baby having low birth weight (relationship appears non-linear).
+They do this by computing the smoothed value (probability) for all of the data points in the neighbourhood and then converting this value to the logit scale.
+Fig. 15.6 shows a lowess smoothed curve for the relationship between 120-day milk production and the log odds of a cow conceiving at first service (relationship appears approximately linear).